Wilmington, Delaware race riot of 1919: Race riot

 As news of the shooting spread an angry white mob grew and tried to lynch the three brothers.
 Wilmington police were able to prevent this by secreting the brothers to Philadelphia's Central police station.
 When the mob found out the brothers were out of their reach they turned their anger on the black community.
 One mob of 300 whites were rampaging through the black part of town.
 When they encountered 4 black men, the two parties shot at each other and African-American Bannel Fields was wounded with a shot in the head.

 Police were able to stop the rioting and enacted a number of measures including stopping the sale of firearms.

 Red Summer of 1919

 This uprising was one of several incidents of civil unrest that began in the so-called American Red Summer, of 1919.
 The Summer consisted of terrorist attacks on black communities, and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also occurring in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively, and with both having many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.